Applied Scientific Methods (MPH170)

 2) Written assignment

 3) 80% class attendance.
-If more than 50% attendance is achieved the student may, if the faculty finds the basis sufficient, be given an individual evaluation.
+If more than 50% attendance is achieved, the student will be given an individual evaluation.

 Course teacher(s)